Complaints & The OIA

 The Office of the Independent Adjudicator for Higher Education (OIA) runs a free, independent and impartial scheme to review student complaints.
 They can only review complaints that have completed the university’s own formal complaints process.

 When a student complains to the OIA, they will check whether they can review the complaint under their rules and then give the case to a case handler, who can gather more information from the students or the provider.
-They explore whether it’s possible to settle or mediate the case and then decide if your case is not justified, partially justified or justified.
+They explore whether it’s possible to settle or mediate the case and then decide whether your case is not justified, partially justified or justified.

 Complaint topics can cover a range of areas such as: